 OUTPUT PROCEDURE is executed after all records have been sorted.
 Records from the sort work file must be Returned one at a time to the output procedure.

-Ans: Use the SORTWK01, SORTWK02,..... did names in the step.
-Number of sort datasets depends on the volume of data being sorted, but a minimum of 3 is required.
+Explain how do you define a sort file in JCL that runs the COBOL program?Answer : We can use the SORTWK01, SORTWK02.
+Number of sort data-sets depends on the volume of data being sorted, but a minimum of 3 is required in this case

-4. Explain the difference between an internal and an external sort.
-The pros & cons & internal sort syntax .?
+Can you describe the difference between an internal and an external sort.
+Please also explain the pros and cons, internal sort syntax .?

-What is the point of the REPLACING option of a copy statement?
+What is the use of a REPLACING option of a copy statement?

 Can you use REDEFINES clause in the FILE SECTION?